zoom/zoom-oauth-sample-app/README.md

 > Go to localhost:3000 in the browser

-### For more Information about Zooms API and JWT
+### For more Information about Zooms API and OAuth
-Documentation is available on the [Zoom Oauth docs site](https://marketplace.zoom.us/docs/oauth-with-zoom)
+Documentation is available on the [Zoom Oauth docs site](https://marketplace.zoom.us/docs/guides/authorization/oauth)

 ## Support
 For any questions or issues, please visit our new Community Support Forum at https://devforum.zoom.us/